AvalonSemiconductors/AS2650/docs/source/io.rst

 **PWx - Pulse Width 0/1/2**

-The registers inversely adjust the pulse width of each channel from 0 (longest) to 254 (shortest).
+These registers inversely adjust the pulse width of each channel from 0 (longest) to 254 (shortest).
 Setting a value of 255 will cause the output to be always on.

 Address: 0x54